More women receiving coronavirus stimulus package - NBSSI

 The NBSSI is in charge of the disbursement of the 'Adom Micro Loans.'

-He said the first batch of payments of the Adom Micro Loans, of up to GHC 2,000, were being made to micro-enterprises and noted that more women were accessing the fund.
+He said the first batch of payments of the Adom Micro Loans, of up to GH¢2,000.00, were being made to micro-enterprises and noted that more women were accessing the fund.

 “The money is coming.
 Petty traders, farming and agribusiness operators, and all kinds of microbusiness and enterprises are being paid.